-Service Response: As we stated in the June 14, 2018, and September 21, 2018, proposed rules, we intend to continue use of adaptive harvest management (AHM) to help determine appropriate duck-hunting regulations for the 2019-20 season.
-AHM is a tool that permits sound resource decisions in the face of uncertain regulatory impacts, as well as providing a mechanism for reducing that uncertainty over time.
-We use AHM to evaluate four alternative regulatory levels for duck hunting in the Mississippi, Central, and Pacific Flyways based on the population status of mallards (see below).
-We will use AHM based on the population status of a suite of four species in the Atlantic

-Flyway (see below).
-We have specific hunting strategies for species of special concern, such as black ducks, scaup, and pintails.
+Service Response: As we stated in the October 15, 2019, proposed rule, we intend to continue use of AHM to help determine appropriate duck-hunting regulations for the 2020-21 season.
+AHM is a tool that permits sound resource decisions in the face of uncertain regulatory impacts and provides a mechanism for reducing that uncertainty over time.
+We use an AHM protocol (decision framework) to evaluate four regulatory alternatives, each with a different expected harvest level, and choose the optimal regulation for duck hunting based on the status and demographics of mallards for the Mississippi, Central, and Pacific Flyways, and based on the status and demographics of a suite of four species (eastern waterfowl) in the Atlantic Flyway (see below, and the earlier referenced report "Adaptive Harvest Management, 2020 Hunting Season" for more details).
+We have specific AHM protocols for species of special concern, including black ducks, scaup, and pintails, that guide appropriate bag limits and season lengths for these species within the general duck season.
+These protocols use the same outside season dates and lengths as those alternatives for the 2020-21 duck hunting season.